mmottaqii/AD-Biomarkers-MultiOmics/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the MIT License.

 ## Contact

-For inquiries or collaboration proposals, please contact [Email/LinkedIn].
+For inquiries or collaboration proposals, please contact me at mmottaqi@gradcenter.cuny.edu

 ## Acknowledgments